 'Why Don't Y'all Let That Die?'
 Telling The Emmett Till Story In Mississippi

-A memorial first installed in 2008 to mark the spot where 14-year-old Emmett Till was recovered from the Tallahatchie River in 1955 has been repeatedly vandalized – shot-through with bullet holes.
+A memorial first installed in 2008 to mark the spot where 14-year-old Emmett Till was recovered from the Tallahatchie River in 1955 has been repeatedly vandalized — shot through with bullet holes.
 The sign was removed last month after an image surfaced of three white University of Mississippi fraternity brothers posing next to it with guns.

 Civil rights tour guide Jessie Jaynes-Diming says it was painful to see.